J4NS-R/btrback/README.md

 Test whether you can make requests by requesting to root (/).
 You should get a `200` response if all is good.

-At this stage there is no user authorisation.
+*Note* at this stage there is no user authorisation.

 ### Endpoints